-Currently, sex selection is permitted in the UK, but only in cases where a genetic disease is linked to one sex rather than the other, such Duchenne muscular dystrophy, a disease which affects males.
+Currently, sex selection is permitted in the UK, but only in cases where a genetic disease is linked to one sex rather than the other, such as Duchenne muscular dystrophy, a disease that affects males.

 When done for medical reasons, the embryo is tested to find out its sex.
 Then, only the embryos of the non-affected sex are selected for the transfer.
-This way, we prevent children from having a serious medical condition.
+This way, we prevent children from having serious medical conditions.